 There is no convention in West End Theatres for naming seating levels.
 Some theatres may use the term Royal Circle to mean the first level up, for others it could be the second.
 Similarly, Balcony can mean different things in different venues.
-The safest bet is always to ask when you book; If you’re booking online, many sites will have a seating plan.
-If not and you’re still unsure, refer to a site like www.theatremonkey.com .
+The safest bet is always to ask when you book; If you’re booking online, many sites will have a seating plan (on our site you can select seats live from the seating plan, so you know where you’ll be seating!).
 If you’re visiting from the US, then what you may call the Orchestra or Orchestra Stalls, UK theatres refer to as simply “Stalls” – it means the same thing.

 Paying a Premium?

 The idea for Premium Seats came from Broadway, where canny Theatre Owners and Producers wanted a way for punters desperate to see a sell-out show not to have to use ticket touts.
 It’s a clever idea – by charging a huge premium on a “normal” top price ticket, the touts stopped buying them, and people with deep pockets and money to burn could find great seats direct from the box office, even at the last minute.
 Sadly, the idea proved a bit too successful and now, even shows that aren’t sold out have jumped on the bandwagon.
 NEVER buy premium seats unless you have to – they are no better than “normal” top price seats.
 Unless it’s a genuine “hot ticket”, save your pennies.